-The discovery deadline is March 29, 2024 and the deadline to file motions for summary judgment on April 12, 2024.
+Discovery is largely concluded, with a deposition of Plaintiffs' surveyor remaining.
+It is anticipated that deposition will be done by an extended discovery deadline later this month.
+The summary judgment deadline has been extended to mid July.
 A prior mediation was unsuccessful.
 The case will be determined by the Court, either at summary judgment or a non-jury trial.
 No trial date has been set.